 Let’s strive to learn the principle of “a soft answer” in the way we instruct our children so that they will listen to us not out of fear, but because they know we want to lovingly instruct them, whether it be in a practical or spiritual area of their lives.

 We must realize that we are not given our children to parent simply so that we can raise perfect beings who step in time to her every order but so that we can embrace the privilege of leading the next generation of Christ followers who will learn to seek Him in their everyday lives and lean on His mercy.

 Maybe you want to dig deeper into this issue of anger, yelling, and how we as parents can cultivate a better response.
 Perhaps you’d like to learn how to parent effectively and patiently.
 Without resorting to yelling or angry outbursts.

-This is an area of my motherhood which I am continually growing.
-As I come to a new stage of parenting, a new challenge also presents itself.
-I need tools and helps to encourage me along the way.
+This is an area of motherhood in which we are continually growing.
+As we come to a new stage of parenting, a new challenge also presents itself.
+We need tools and helps to encourage along the way.

 Three of my favorite books to help with yelling and mom anger: